 We know Polaris marks the North Celestial Pole although it was not always so.
 Thuban was the nearest pole star thousands of years ago and Vega will be the brightest equivalent to Polaris in 14,000 years time.
 The current South Celestial Pole is marked by a star, Sigma Octantis which at magnitude 5.5 is too difficult to see under normal conditions.
 In the future the pole will be marked by several bright stars.

 The effects over the course of a precession cycle on observing is that the celestial poles move and all stars therefore shift ever so slightly from one year to the next.
 This is only noticeable to the casual naked eye observer over millennia but if it was possible, they would see that the area of stars from their location that were circumpolar on one date would be different in many years afterwards.
 They would also see a different range of seasonal stars to boot.
-Fixed momuments, which you will see on the Archeoastronomy page, aligned to celestial markers thousands of years ago will show a deviation in what they were orignally designed to do.
+Fixed monuments, which you will see on the Archeoastronomy page, aligned to celestial markers thousands of years ago will show a deviation in what they were originally designed to do.

 Other Causes and Effects